Twixt (film): Plot

 The next morning Hall wakes and, inspired, decides that he would like to collaborate with Bobby on his proposed story, which would center around vampires.
 Bobby invites Hall to his home, which contains a miniature model of a machine that would drive a stake into a vampire's heart.
 Hall is informed that Bobby believes that the machine would be good in the story, which he wants to name The Vampire Executions.
 Despite Bobby's input, Hall finds himself faced with writer's block and accepts several sleeping pills from Bobby in hopes of finding further inspiration from his dreams.
 Hall succeeds in once again entering the dream version of the town, where he meets Poe again.
-A series of visions imply that V was molested by the town's priest, who takes in orphans out of fear of them joining Flamingo (Alden Ehrenreich), leader of the people across the lake, who are believed to be vampires.
-In the waking world Hall's world begins to unravel as several strange occurrences begin to mirror the experiences he had in the dream world, such as Bobby talking about how he believes that teenagers gathering at the town's lake are "evil" and "asking for it".
+A series of visions imply that V was molested by the town's priest, who took in orphans out of fear of them joining Flamingo, leader of the people across the lake, who are believed to be vampires.
+In the waking world, Hall's world begins to unravel as several strange occurrences begin to mirror the experiences he had in the dream world, such as Bobby talking about how he believes that teenagers gathering at the town's lake are "evil" and "asking for it".
 This prompts Hall to look strangely at Bobby, who knocks Hall unconscious.

-In the dream world Hall learns that the priest had drugged and murdered all the children in order to keep them from joining Flamingo at the lake.
+In the dream world, Hall learns that the priest had drugged and murdered all the children in order to keep them from joining Flamingo at the lake.
 V managed to briefly survive, but was chased down and murdered by the priest.
-Ashamed of his actions, the priest hangs himself.
+Ashamed of his actions, the priest hung himself.
 Hall realizes that his writer's block is the result of a form of guilt over his daughter's death in a boating accident, as he had been too drunk to accompany her that morning.
 Working through his emotions, Hall writes a story where V survives the priest's assaults and is rescued by Flamingo.
 Hall wakes up in his room to find that Bobby has left.
-He goes to the sheriff's office, only to find that the deputy has been murdered and that Bobby has hanged himself, leaving a note that says "Guilty".
+He goes to the Sheriff's office, only to find that the deputy has been murdered and that Bobby has hung himself, leaving a note that says "Guilty."
 Upset, Hall goes down to the morgue to look at the murder victim's face, only to discover that it is V's body and that she had been impaled with a stake.
 Hall removes the stake from her chest, at which point V awakens and attacks him with a new set of elongated fangs.

-The screen then cuts to Hall's publisher, Sam Malkin (David Paymer), setting down a new manuscript and telling Baltimore that he loves the story (implying everything from the first dream sequence up to this point has been the manuscript itself) and sees a whole new series ahead for Baltimore that will make him more popular than ever.
-Post-film text reveals that the series was moderately popular, LaGrange's murder was never solved and that Flamingo was never seen or heard from again.
+The screen then cuts to Hall's publisher, Sam Malkin, setting down a new manuscript and telling Hall that he loves the story (implying everything from the first dream sequence up to this point has been the manuscript itself) and sees a whole new series ahead for Hall that will make him more popular than ever.
+Post-film text reveals that the series was moderately popular, Bobby's murder was never solved and that Flamingo was never seen or heard from again.